dbarj/oracle_patch_loop/README.md

 ## Available version ##

-The playbook was tested and is currently working for all PSUs, OJVM PSUs, Bundle Patches, RUs or RURs for the following versions:
+The playbook was tested and is currently working for all PSUs, OJVM PSUs, Bundle Patches, RUs, RURs and MRPs for the following versions:

 - 11.2.0.4
 - 12.1.0.1